 - Gang activity

 To search for driving histories, you will have to do a driving records search.

 Have you ever tried to search for someone’s criminal records?
 How hard was it?
-Was your search online or did you make a phone call to the Dade County courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the Dade County courthouse?
+Was the information you received correct?
 There are many reasons that people search for criminal records, and your comments may help other people.